Sunday, December 30, 2018

 Serves 4 as an appetizer

-2-3 blood oranges
+• 2-3 blood oranges

-2-3 heads of Belgian endive, washed
+• 2-3 heads of Belgian endive, washed

-1/3 c. sliced almonds, toasted
+• 1/3 c. sliced almonds, toasted

-1/3 c. quark or cream cheese
+• 1/3 c. quark or cream cheese

-EVOO for drizzling
+• EVOO for drizzling (Extra Virgin Olive Oil)

-Balsamic vinegar
+• Balsamic vinegar

-Flaky sea salt (I used Icelandic Flake Salt)
+• Flaky sea salt (I used Icelandic Flake Salt)

 Make the orange supremes: Cut the ends off the oranges and then cut away the peel to expose the flesh.
 Holding the orange over a bowl to catch the juice, cut alongside each membrane separating the segments and release them from the pith.
-Cut each segment (it's called a supreme) 2 or three pieces.
+Cut each segment (it's called a supreme) into 2 or 3 pieces.
 You'll only be using the orange segments but the juice is delicious so reserve it for something else, like mimosas!

 Separate the endive spears and arrange them on a platter.